vesterheim/vesterheim.github.io/visit/plan/see-specific-object/index.md

 * Do you have a favorite artifact you would like to see again?
 * Is there a certain folk-art technique you'd like to study?

 If you have a specific viewing request, please contact Vesterheim before you visit to assure access to the collection items you would like to see or study most.
-Viewing requests can be made to the museum’s collections manager, Alison Dwyer, at [adwyer@vesterheim.org](mailto:adwyer@vesterheim.org) or 563-382-9681, ext.
-118. Two weeks notice is preferred.
+Viewing requests can be sent to [info@vesterheim.org](mailtoinfo@vesterheim.org) or 563-382-9681.
+Two weeks notice is preferred.